achudhanrk/achudhanrk/README.md

 - 👋 Hi, I’m @achudhanrk
-- 👀 I’m interested in ...dark relationship
+- 👀 I’m interested in ...Travelling
 - 🌱 I’m currently learning ...ui&ux design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...